Have you outgrown your fundraising CRM? Five questions to ask.

 Is our CRM functional?

 Are you currently able to search, segment, and target your audience easily whether it is by engagements, location, donation history, or member behavior?
-Does your CRM integrate with Twitter or LinkedIn to identify influencers and let you engage with your supporters?
+Does your CRM integrate with social media sites like Twitter to identify influencers and let you engage with your supporters?
 If not, you are missing out on valuable opportunities to connect and engage with your audience in a targeted, meaningful way.

 It’s important to have control of where your data is held, so does your current CRM let you choose your hosting provider?
 Does it allow you the option to host it yourself or even where your data is located?
 If you’re looking for a new CRM, it’s important to consider what options are important to your organization and not what the software vendor thinks is right for you.